-Changing the Magento 2 theme is pretty easy, and doesn’t require any technical knowledge.
+You can change the Magento 2 theme pretty easily, and doesn’t require any technical knowledge.
 In this article we’ll cover:

 - Steps to change Magento 2 Theme